-8 campers surrounded by rising water at Dan River rescued
+8 campers, 3 dogs surrounded by rising water at Dan River rescued

-MADISON, N.C. -- Water rescue teams worked to rescue around 8 campers who were surrounded by rising water at the Dan River Campground, according to Rockingham County officials.
+Water rescue teams worked to rescue around 8 campers who were surrounded by rising water at the Dan River Campground, according to Rockingham County officials.

+Rescue officials fought against the current to rescue the campers and 3 dogs, according to a Rockingham County news release.

 Multiple rescue teams responded Friday afternoon to the campground on 700 Webster Rd.